The other day we had the most amazing weather, so we set up a garden art studio…

 - If you’re painting, lay dry pieces out on the ground to dry.
 If it’s windy, dry them on a clothesline or indoors.

-Outdoors + Kids Resources
+Outdoors with Kids Resources

 If you’re in the Bay Area, get your hands on a copy of Bay Area, Best Hikes with Kids: San Francisco Bay Area by Laure Latham.
 I just got it and it’s awesome!